onukwilip/gopack/README.md

 ### Vue

 GOPack has built-in support for vue.
 It uses `vue-loader`, `VueLoaderPlugin`, `vue-style-loader`, `vue-template-compiler` to handle `.vue` files.
-If you need to use Vue Js in your project you just have to install both the `vue` library.
+If you need to use Vue Js in your project you just have to install the `vue` library.
 Then create one or multiple root nodes in your HTML file where `vue` will inject the transpiled Vue Js code.
 To learn more about Vue Js, visit [https://vuejs.org/guide/introduction.html](https://vuejs.org/guide/introduction.html).

 **N.B: To make use of Vue Js, make sure you have at least 1 `.vue` file in your project folder, unless webpack will throw an error**

+### Angular

+GOPack has built-in support for angular.
+It doesn't use any extra loader to handle angular projects.
+But, it does add one plugin to the webpack `plugins` array which is the `new webpack.ContextReplacementPlugin()`, in order to support angular core and skip all system imports angular does by itself.
+It also adds one property to the webpack `devServer` object which is the `historyApiFalback` and sets it to `true`, in order to support angular js routing.
+If you need to use Angular Js in your project you just have to install the necessary angular libraries.
+For more detailed information on how to use Angular Js, visit [https://docs.angularjs.org/guide](https://docs.angularjs.org/guide).

 ### Typescript